*Updated on 9th March, 2021

 MUST-TRY: Smokey Mushroom Bbq

 You guessed it – vegan plant-based burgers are not only possible, they can be absolutely divine too.
-Just sink your teeth into VeganBurg’s amazing creations using soy patties as the base.
+Veganburg is the world’s first plant based burger joint from San Francisco that has been delighting Singaporeans for some years now!
+Just sink your teeth into VeganBurg’s amazing handcrafted creations with exciting add-ons like vegan cheese, bacon and egg!
+They also have a variety of loaded fries of which the Creamy Garlic is absolutely divine!
 Team ERL favourites include the Hawaiian Teriyaki (pineapple) and the Smokey Mushroom Bbq.

 VeganBurg: 44 Jalan Eunos, Singapore 419502.
 P: +65 6844 6868

 TYPE: Vegetarian Japanese, with 90% of menu being Vegan